Jeju Air Flight 2216: Wrong engine shutdown

-In July 2025, South Korean media reported that ARAIB attributed the crash to one of the pilots turning off the undamaged left engine by mistake rather than the right engine, which had been hit by the bird strike.
+In July 2025, South Korean media reported that ARAIB discovered that the crew had shut off the relatively undamaged left engine by mistake rather than the right engine, which had been hit by the bird strike.
 The idea was criticized by the Jeju Air pilots' union and the victims' families, both of which who accused ARAIB of ignoring other possible causes such as the airport barrier.
-A scheduled release of the report was subsequently withdrawn following protests from the families.
+A scheduled release of the was subsequently withdrawn following protests from the families.

 Police search and seizure

-On 2 January, the Jeonnam Provincial Police Agency carried out "search and seizure operations" at Muan airport, a regional aviation office, and Jeju Air's headquarters in Seoul.
+On 2 January 2025, the Jeonnam Provincial Police Agency carried out "search and seizure operations" at Muan airport, a regional aviation office, and Jeju Air's headquarters in Seoul.
 The airline's CEO, Kim E-bae, was also placed under an overseas travel ban.
 The next day, authorities began moving the wreckage of the aircraft, starting with the tail section.
 Authorities also began conducting digital forensic analysis on 107 mobile phones recovered from the crash site following approval from families of the victims.